dndg/FinderOptaWatchdogTutorial/content.md

 device by automatically restarting it in case of malfunctions or freezes.
 It is a timer that must be regularly reset through a specific signal (in jargon, it is said that this signal "feeds" the watchdog timer).
-If the timer reaches its time limit before being "fed", it assumes there has been a system malfunction and restarts the device to restore its proper operation.
+If the timer reaches its time limit before being "fed", the watchdog assumes there has been a system malfunction and restarts the device to restore its proper operation.

 In the case of the Finder Opta, the watchdog timer ensures continuous and stable operation of the device.
 For instance, if we imagine using the Finder